diku-dk/futhark/docs/error-index.rst

 The reason for this restriction is rooted in efficiency concerns.
-Defunctionalisation causes the two applications of ``f`` to both consume ``xs``, which is a violation of uniqueness properties.
+Defunctionalisation causes the two applications of ``f`` to both consume ``xs``, which is a violation of the safety requirements for :ref:`in-place updates`.

 Size errors
 -----------